appacademy/dotfiles/README.md

 ### Install the requirements.

 This will install all the requirements, including Ruby and Node, various Gems and Node packages, and some Atom packages.
-If you are having trouble with the script below, follow [these instructions.]
+If you are having trouble with the script below, follow [these instructions](https://github.com/jordvnkm/dotfiles/tree/consolidation/bin) to manually get things set up.

 ```
 ~/.dotfiles/bin/install_requirements